FX Concepts' demise signals tough times for forex hedge funds

 The compression of interest rates across the developed world to virtually zero has wiped out the so-called "carry trade", where investors borrow a low-yielding currency and sell it to buy a higher-yielding one.

-And many central banks, as part of their crisis-fighting and growth-boosting armory, have explicitly or implicitly tried to weaken their currencies, which has led to fewer well-defined long-term trends in currency markets, a trade that many computer-driven funds specialize in.
+And many central banks, as part of their crisis-fighting and growth-boosting armoury, have explicitly or implicitly tried to weaken their currencies, which has led to fewer well-defined long-term trends in currency markets, a trade that many computer-driven funds specialise in.

 The result has been a slump in total assets run by quantitative currency funds, from around $35 billion at the start of 2008 to approximately $6 billion this year, according to the Bank for International Settlements.